 These computed critical temperatures are shown in Fig.\ref{fig:energy_diff}, where a phase diagram of the system behavior is presented.
-For temperatures lower than the Néel temperature (T$_N$), the system will exhibit the G-AFM state, which consists of ferromagnetic hexagonal $ab$ planes antiferromagnetically coupled along the $c$-axis.
+For temperatures lower than the N\'{e}el temperature (T$_N$), the system will exhibit the G-AFM state, which consists of ferromagnetic hexagonal $ab$ planes antiferromagnetically coupled along the $c$-axis.
 When the temperature ranges between T$_N$ and T$_C$, the antiferromagnetic inter-layer ordering will be broken, but the intra-layer ferromagnetic ordering will still be present.
 Lastly, T$_C$ indicates the beginning of the fully paramagnetic behavior, where the thermal energy overcomes the in-layer coupling, breaking the ferromagnetic ordering of the layers.
-These findings suggest that individual layers can be ferromagnetic in the T$_N <$ T $<$ T$_C$ range above the Néel temperature, an interesting result regarding applications that might merit further experimental work.
+Note that the Co ions in the paramagnetic state still present disordered local magnetizations, not being fully spin compensated.
+These findings suggest that individual layers can be ferromagnetic in the T$_N <$ T $<$ T$_C$ range above the N\'{e}el temperature, an interesting result regarding applications that might merit further experimental work.